Pursue Your Bachelor’s in Software Development Degree From GCU

-As computers only continue to become more necessary in our society, those equipped with skills to spur this growth onward will be prepared for high-demand careers.
-Graduates of GCU’s Bachelor of Science (BS) in Software Development degree are able to work with a variety of programming languages, mobile and web technologies, web application frameworks and today’s cloud platforms.
-With project-driven courses and industry expert faculty, students will develop the skills needed to enter this field after graduation.
+As computers only continue to become more necessary in our society, those equipped with skills to spur this growth onward may be prepared to pursue a variety of high-tech careers.
+As a student in the Bachelor of Science (BS) in Software Development degree program from Grand Canyon University, you will be taught to work with a variety of programming languages, mobile and web technologies, web application frameworks and cloud platforms.
+With project-driven courses and knowledgeable faculty who work in the industry, you have the opportunity to develop the skills needed to make an impact on the software development field.

-Software developers create the technologies we interact with every single day.
-As a developer, you will have a hand in shaping how our society will use these technologies in the future.
-Courses cover career-necessary topics including:
+Software developers create the technologies we interact with regularly.
+As a developer, you could have a hand in shaping how our society will use these technologies in the future.
+Some of the content areas covered in this software development degree program include:

 - Development using a variety of different programming languages, web frameworks and cloud computing platforms